End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 • We don’t need to render any HTML, except maybe in the case of emails.

-• RSpec request tests (cover for Rails integration tests) add only a small overhead.
+• RSpec request tests (cover for Rails integration tests) only add a small overhead.

 This was the main reason that drag me toward end-to-end testing.